ThatMrE/General-BioReactor-Specifications/README.md

 # Background
-Documentation specifying the purpose and application of the bioreactor designed by Spira Inc
+Documentation specifying the purpose and application of an algae protein production system designed by Spira Inc.

 # Specifications

 # Prototyping